Dave Levin: First World's Heavyweight Championship reign

 Although this was recognized by the New York State Athletic Commission as the World Heavyweight Championship, Levin enjoyed recognition in several states including Pennsylvania, Georgia, Iowa, Missouri, Texas, Florida and New Jersey.
 In California, recognition was considered as the "Eastern States" World Heavyweight Champion whereas California, Oregon, Washington and Utah recognized their own World Heavyweight Championship (Pacific Northwest) which was held by Vincent Lopez.
 Lopez was having his own problems with his claim to the World title as his victory the previous year to Man Mountain Dean was disputed due to Lopez allegedly breaking the rules.
 Lopez cited Levin's title victory as the catalyst to resolve any disputes with Man Mountain Dean who also saw Levin's victory and decided to hold off his own retirement until his no holds barred match with Lopez occurred.
 Both immediately claimed they would welcome an undisputed title match with Levin after their issue was settled.
-Levin agreed to come to California, specifically Los Angeles on July 8, 1936 to discuss a potential unification match.
+Levin agreed to come to California, specifically Los Angeles on July 8, 1936, to discuss a potential unification match.
 Lopez would go on to defeat Man Mountain Dean and set the stage for a unification bout.
 During the time between their meeting, Levin would embark on a cross country defense of his championship.
 In the states that accepted Levin as champion he became known as the "trust buster" as he had aspirations of unifying all the World Championships.

 On June 18, the New Jersey Athletic Commission reversed their ruling from June 13 by stating that because New Jersey was not part of any coalition or group that recognizes a singular World Champion, they had no legal authority to announce the match that took place in their state as being a World title bout.
 Despite this, several states continued to recognize Levin as the World Champion as Levin had already promised to go on a nationwide tour with the purpose of unifying all the disputed branches of the World title including the one in California where it was already announced Levin would face Vincent Lopez in a unification match for July 26 in Los Angeles.

 To add more confusion to the World title picture, Michigan which originally did not recognize Levin retroactively did so on June 27 when they announced Levin would defend his championship on July 3 in Detroit.
 In truth, Ali Baba lost whatever protesting claim he had to Everett Marshall the previous night in Columbus, Ohio.

-Levin's first title defense would come on June 29 in Philadelphia, PA against Joe Savoldi.
+Levin's first title defense would come on June 29 in Philadelphia, Pennsylvania, against Joe Savoldi.
 Levin would win in 28 minutes and 21 seconds.

-His next defense would come on July 1 against Jack Washburn in Cleveland, OH where Levin would win via pinfall.
+His next defense would come on July 1 against Jack Washburn in Cleveland, Ohio, where Levin would win via pinfall.

 On July 2, Levin would travel to Canada to defend his World title when he defeated Howard Cantowine in Toronto in straight falls.